OpenID Connect (OIDC) Bearer token authentication

 Additionally, a custom SecurityIdentityAugmentor

-Token scopes And SecurityIdentity permissions
+Token scopes and SecurityIdentity permissions

 import jakarta.inject.Inject;